im-somax/im-somax/README.md

 ⚡ Fun fact: 7% of American adults believe that chocolate milk comes from brown cows.

-💻 Code carousel: "saippuakivikauppias".That's world's longest palindrome word which is used by finnish people daily.
+💻 Code carousel: "saippuakivikauppias".That's world's longest palindrome word which is used by finish people daily.
 And here you're not even able to pronounce it😂

 📄 Resume : https://drive.google.com/file/d/16tRv4pPta6211sQemRxBtSPxx6dX475S/view?usp=sharing